open5e/open5e/source/monsters/tome-of-beasts/D/dragons/sea/ancient-sea-dragon.rst

-**Frightful Presence.** Each creature of the dragon’s choice that is within 120 feet of the dragon and aware of it must succeed on a DC 20 Wisdom saving throw or become frightened for 1 minute.
+**Frightful Presence.** Each creature of the dragon’s choice that is within 120 feet of the dragon and aware of it must succeed on a DC 20 Wisdom saving throw or become :ref:`srd:frightened` for 1 minute.
 A creature repeats the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature’s saving throw is successful or the effect ends for it,